GCSE English Language and Literature

 Section B (20%) 19th Century Prose

-You will study The Strange Case of Dr Jekyll and Mr Hyde or The War of the Worlds and answer one question based on both an extract and your understanding of the whole text.
+You will study A Christmas Carol and answer one question based both an extract and your understanding of the whole text.

 Section C (20%) Unseen Poetry